drguptavivek/backend/README.md

 ### VERSION CONTROL
 The 'main' branch contains all the main code
 The other branches will have code developed in various machines / users All work done on the various machines will be COMMITted locally.
-Then
+Once work is completed -
 1. PUSH from local branch to the GitHub remote branch
 2. Create Pull Request: eg.
    - https://github.com/drguptavivek/backend/pull/new/vivek/mcbook
    - https://github.com/drguptavivek/backend/pull/new/desktop
 3. Merge the branch on GitHub with main
 4. Checkout the main on local machine
+5.

 ```shell
 git clone https://github.com/drguptavivek/backend.git